Is it safe to travel to Spain and should I cancel my holiday after flooding disaster?

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

+Footage of the airport has circulated showing the floors of an airport terminal submerged in flood water while ceilings were leaking.

+As the airport’s runway became flooded, Spain’s meteorological agency, Aemet, warned of “extreme danger” in Catalonia as a result of exponential rainfall.

-Eastern Spain has been hit with devastating flash flooding this week, the worst flooding disaster the area has experienced in decades.
+The travel chaos in Barcelona comes after other areas of Eastern Spain, namely Valencia, Malaga and its surrounding areas were hit with devastating flash flooding last week, the worst flooding disaster the area has experienced in decades.

 Rainstorms started on Tuesday (29 October) and continued into Wednesday.
 In the aftermath of the floods, cars have been piled on the street surrounded by a sea of debris from damaged buildings and structures.

-The rain has battered the eastern region of Spain, hitting holiday hotspots such as Valencia to Malaga.

-Spain’s state weather agency, Aemet, has issued its most severe weather alert in the south west of the country as the province of Huelva was hit by torrential rain.
+Aemet has now issued its most severe weather alert along the Barcelona coastline due to extreme torrential rain.

 Here is the latest on the situation in Spain and what you need to know about travel.